Difference Between Adoption and Fostering

 What is Adoption?

-Adoption is a legal process in which a person or family assumes the parental role of some other person, most often a child, and so, therefore, transfers all legal benefits and rights of being that child’s parent from the biological parents.
+Adoption is a legal process in which a person or family assumes the parental role of some other person, most a child, so it transfers all legal benefits and rights of being that child’s parent from the biological parents.

 Well before adoption, the biological baby’s parents will nearly always conduct extensive research to locate a family who they believe will be a perfect match for their child and who will raise him in the manner they believe is appropriate.